angkor wat half maraton

 angkor wat-international half marathon

 Participants to Angkor Wat half-marathon are drawn to the experience of running amidst ancient temples, not to set personal bests.
 The event has not attracted elite runners, most likely because the prize purse isn’t competitive enough to entice top-tier athletes.
-For comparison, the Bangsaen21 Bangkok half marathon, offering a $10,000 first-place prize, attracted Kenyan athlete Josphat Kemei, who set a impressive time of 1:01:56 in 2022.
-This demonstrates how high-caliber athletes can significantly lower race records when properly incentivized.
-Within Southeast Asia, the Kuala Lumpur marathon offers an even higher top prize of $15,000.
-The Hong Kong marathon stands out with the region’s largest purse, awarding $65,000 each male and female winner !
-Due to weather conditions (heat ad humidity) it will be very challenging even for top elite runner to run a sub 1h half marathon in Angkor.
+Due to weather conditions (heat and humidity) it will be very challenging even for top elite runner to run a sub 1h half marathon in Angkor.
+Also the increasing numbers of participants had some negative effects on the organization in 2025 slowing down considerably the 10k runners.

 That being said, the race record held by Zhan Donglin in 1:05:18 during the first edition in 1996, is quite impressive.
 Saeki Makino had a very good performance in 2019 with 1:07:34.
-The last three years, finishing times have been much slower above the 1h15 min mark.
+The last four years, finishing times have been much slower above the 1h14 min mark.

 The half marathon route is flat on asphalt roads, only around 1 to 2km on dirt roads.
 The route crosses the outstanding temples of the Angkor Wat Historical Park, making it one of a kind.